robfatland/othermathclub/Chapter One All Roads Lead To Warsaw.md

 $$

-'Yes, just so,' said Kid Pipkin.
-'And the result changes if you make $n$ something else than 2 to something else.'
+"Yes, just so," said Kid Pipkin. "and the result changes if you change $n$."